 - Wheatgerm, brown rice flour, or oat flour (optional) to adjust consistency for shaping.

 When making meatballs, I often find adding adding a little wheatgerm or flour makes the mix easier to handle and shape.
 This is, of course, optional.
 How much depends on the wetness of the mix (varies with base ingredients) and the texture/absorbency of the add-in.

 - Preheat your oven to 180C (or local equivalent) and gather together your baking ingredients and materials.

 - Combine the egg, meat, optional seasonings, flax, and oats in a mixing bowl.

 - If using an optional add-in like wheatgerm or flour for consistency/handling, knead it into the mixture to combine to the desired consistency for shaping.

 - Roll into small mini meatballs and place on a lightly greased baking dish or lined baking pan.

 - Bake for approximately 15-20 minutes (time will depend on size), until cooked through.
 If you like, you can broil briefly for additional browning (optional).
-Note in the collage above that my spotty sous-chefs kept a very close watch on the cooking status.
+My spotty sous-chefs always keep a close watch on the cooking status.
 So very helpful in the kitchen!

 Meatball Dog Treat Making Tips and Tricks

-- Meatball dog treats don’t have their own special post in our pet chef help section.
-They’re very similar to making meatloaf style dog-friendly cakes, so they’re grouped with our comprehensive post on homemade dog cakes.
+- Meatball dog treats don’t have a separate post in our help section.
+They’re very similar to making meatloaf style cakes, and are grouped with our pet chef post on homemade dog cakes.
 You can check it out for additional information on ingredients, storage, and more.